kamoyl/AWS_automation/README.md

 ## purpose

 The main purpose of this repo is to - using only CLI, and as less as possible manual work - create automatically an environemnt for doing some tasks on the fly:
-- create tight security group which only ads deployed IP and ssh protocol to access to EC2 instance(s)
+- create tight security group which only ads deployed IP and ssh protocol to access to EC2 instance(s) (only when instance is created)
+- create common policy group which adds a group of networks with ssh protocol to access to EC2 instance(s) created by lambda
 - create policy
 - create role
 - attach role to policy